Scotland has three main groups of islands, all on the west and north of the country;

 The Calanish (Calanais) stone circle, Harris tweed mills, Gearannan blackhouse village, white-sand beaches, wonderfully fresh food , a relaxed pace of life (nothing happens at all on Lewis on a Sunday), terrific scenery with views all the way to America, and an airport on Barra that only functions at low tide – Scotland’s Western Isles are perfect for a relaxing holiday.

-To get to Barra in the south you’ll need to take the ferry from Leverburgh to Berneray (which has fabulously photogenic long white-sand beaches), cross the bridges to North Uist and South Uist and then take another ferry from Eriskay to Castlebay on Barra.
+To get to Barra in the south-west of the Outer Hebrides, you’ll need to take the ferry from Leverburgh to Berneray (which has fabulously photogenic long white-sand beaches), cross the bridges to North Uist and South Uist and then take another ferry from Eriskay to Castlebay on Barra.
 It’s worth spending several days on the trip.
-From Barra you can take the ferry back to Oban.
+From Barra you can take the ferry back to Oban on the mainland.

 A word of caution: the Highlands and western islands are the stronghold of Scotland’s notorious midges.
 Take plenty of midge repellent with you if you want to eat outside or go walking; a hat stops the midges getting in your hair.
 Midges won’t kill you, but their bites can make your holiday much less fun.
 They don’t like wind or sea water so if you’re out on a boat or the weather forecast is promising a gale you’ll be fine!